-With Unify, this ominichannel company increased sales 1000% and increased the speed of order processing 83%.
+With Webgility, this ominichannel company increased sales 1000% and increased the speed of order processing 83%.

 - Product Bahn makes emergency foods and storage, camping foods and gear, natural foods, and supplements.

 - Challenge: Quickly and accurately transfer data into QuickBooks and sync inventory to and from multiple stores and brands, plus integrate with NovelAspect

 - Solution: Webgility automated all data entry and inventory management

 - Bonus Reconciling fees and expenses#Ecommerce Case Study: increase sales 1000% and increase order processing 83%!
 Click To Tweet